 - Showing up to all appointments on time

 - Completing their home-exercise programs

-- Reading specific content related to their condition
+- Reading or consuming specific content related to their condition

 - Attending complimentary educational seminars